 Dunk test!
 For this body fat measure, you jump into a pool, sit on a special stool, and get into a "crunch" position so your body is entirely underwater.
 Then comes the hard part: You have to expel as much air as you possibly can and then hold perfectly still while the machine weighs you.

 It took me nine attempts (nine!) before I mastered the trick of crunching/exhaling/not panicking, but this test is generally considered the gold standard for measuring body fat when it comes to accuracy.

 Check with local universities to find a facility that offers hydrostatic weighing—and schedule a good hour to get in and out.

 7 of 7All photos

 The process involves standing on a metal platform and holding onto two handles for about one minute.
-In addition to your body fat percentage, the InBody can tell you where your fat is stored and where you have water collecting in your body (edema), which can be a sign of injury or inflammation.
+In addition to your body fat percentage measurements, the InBody can tell you where your fat is stored and where you have water collecting in your body (edema), which can be a sign of injury or inflammation.
 It will also measure your RMR, BMR, and relative strength of each of your limbs.

 The machines are expensive but taking the test usually isn't.
 The InBody is fairly new technology so it can be hard to find, but most Lifetime Fitness gyms have the service available to members and non-members alike.
 When it comes to ease of use and accuracy for measuring body fat, it may be worth the effort to find one near you!